Stay In Your Lane, There's NO Traffic There

 Checkout the FB page "The Burpee Ten Thousand" for credibility: https://www.facebook.com/burpeetenthousand/

-If you’re reading this, and you can sympathise with the movement pattern of a burpee, you could more then likely also relate to the dreaded Burpee broad jump, which is like a conventional burpee but on steroids.
+If you're reading this, and you can sympathise with the movement pattern of a burpee, you could more than likely also relate to the dreaded Burpee broad jump, which is like a conventional burpee but on steroids.

 I would go as far to say if you have had a crack at few burpee broad jumps, even 100m of them, 400m of them or dabbled in the odd burpee mile, contemplating doing 4267 reps would be about as fun as sticking pins in your eyes, smearing them with lemon juice, and snorting salt.
 This is actually how the Burpee Ten thousand felt at times.

 Now if you asked me would I do this again?
 The answer would be simple.

 You would have more chance of getting me to fly in the air.

 So why was January 2015 different to now?